sjp38/hackermail/USAGE.md

 -----------

-If the screen is showing a general text (`hkml open` output or mail content opened from `hkml list` output), the screen is call text screen type.
+If the screen is showing a general text (`hkml open` output or mail content opened from `hkml list` output), the screen is called text screen type.

 From this type, no additional key binding is supported.
 However, the menu (`m` key) on this screen shows below options.